athomasq/athomasq.github.io/essays/investing-in-public.md

 * Most professional investors have no founder experience.
 * Most former founders turned angel have no investing experience.
-* Most institutional investors are misaligned.
+* Most institutional investors have bad incentive structures.

 *image*

 Let's break those down:

 **Founder Experience:** I think my experience as a successful venture-backed founder gives me an edge in evaluating other founders.
 Venture-backed tech startups are not the same as other businesses, pitching well is not the same as executing well, and being a founder is not the same as being an operator or investor.
+Given how critical team quality is to early-stage startups, any edge in team evaluation is significant.

 **Investor Experience:** I think my pre-angel experience -- a decade as a portfolio manager at a large hedge fund, and another decade parsing the data signatures and business drivers of public companies while running Quandl -- gives me a degree of analytical clarity beyond most angels who do not have a professional investing background.
+Early stage is both art and science, and I think I have both.

 **Incentives and Alignment:** I'm not answerable to LPs; I have none.
 This means I don't have to waste time role-playing as an investor ("accountability theatre"), nor do I have to care about logos, trend-chasing, hot deals or IRR; cash on cash is all that matters.
 It also means I can truly align myself with founders; I don't have other customers to please.
 In our current capital-rich, talent-constrained environment, this makes a difference.